 Projects and campaigns

-beyondblue has developed and funded a range of projects in partnership with Aboriginal and Torres Strait Islander communities and organisations.
+Beyond Blue has developed and funded a range o projects in partnership with First Nations Peoples communities and organisations.
 A selection of these projects are listed below.

-Several studies have demonstrated a link between experiences of racism and poorer mental health among Aboriginal and Torres Strait Islander people, including a greater risk of developing depression and anxiety, substance use and attempted suicide.
+Several studies have demonstrated a link between experiences of racism and poorer mental health among First Nations Peoples, including a greater risk of developing depression and anxiety, substance use and attempted suicide.

-beyondblue's national anti-discrimination campaign, Invisible Discriminator, highlights the impact of racism on the social and emotional wellbeing of Aboriginal and Torres Strait Islander people.
+Beyond Blue's national anti-discrimination campaign, Invisible Discriminator, highlights the impact of racism on the social and emotional wellbeing of First Nations Peoples.

 Stories for Keeping Strong